Turkey-EU - international trade in goods statistics

-Figure 4 shows exports, imports and trade balance between the EU and Turkey.
-In 2008 the EU had a trade surplus with Turkey of EUR 10 billion.
+Figure 4 shows the exports, imports and trade balance between the EU and Turkey from 2009 to 2019.
+In 2009, the EU had a trade surplus with Turkey of EUR 10 billion.
 The trade surplus remained until 2018 but turned to a deficit of EUR 1.5 billion in 2019.
 Both exports to and imports from Turkey increased between 2009 and 2019.
-EU exports to Turkey were highest in 2017 (EUR 85 billion) and lowest in 2009 (EUR 44 billion).
-EU imports from Turkey were highest in 2018 (EUR 76 billion) and lowest in 2009 (EUR 36 billion).
+EU exports to Turkey were highest in 2017 (EUR 77 billion) and lowest in 2009 (EUR 42 billion).
+EU imports from Turkey were highest in 2019 (EUR 70 billion) and lowest in 2009 (EUR 32 billion).

 EU-Turkey trade by type of goods